KornkamonTantiwanit/DataScience_Capstone/README.md

 # DataScience_Capstone

-Capstone Project: IDV Learners from Data Science: Capstone course
+This repo is for edX course Data Science: Capstone from HarvardX.
+It is a "choose your own project" for IDV Learners.